-Join Eric Wing for an in-depth discussion in this video Working with sections, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Working with sections, part of Revit: Fire-Alarm Systems Design.

 - Cutting a section sure makes it easy to model items…such as pipe and conduit.…But the truth is, the actual reason we cut a section…is to actually create a detail.…To get started, let's jump into Revit.…Under Fire Alarm, Floor Plans,…let's go to our ENLARGED ELECTRICAL PLAN.…I'm gonna zoom into this area here…and I'd like a detail of this area.…To do that, on my Quick Access tool bar,…I'm gonna click on the Section button.…I'm gonna cut a section right through here.…